 While admirable, Renuka gets that there are obviously issues with this line of thinking.
 It implies that in order to escape the pressures of marriage, women have to have other pursuits deemed “worthy” (worthy by who?).
 It also connotes that they can’t just not want to get married because they don’t want to get married.
 But so far, it’s worked for them.
 Renuka’s last romantic relationship was a “fling” when she was 19, and Sheth has yet to have a serious partner.
 Right now, they’re not on dating apps like their peers, they’re not scoping out get-togethers with friends for a hunky potential paramour, and for the moment, they’re saying no to any of these parent-instrumented matchups.
 “It's not because I didn't find prospects,” Renuka says, “but because I knew if I do this that I'm going to lose my focus.”

-For Neelam Tewar, an entrepreneur, speaker and strategist in her 30s, her decision to put off marriage was much more intentional.
-She and her ex broke up when Tewar was in her late 20s and living in New York City.
+For Neelam Tewar, an entrepreneur, speaker and strategist, her decision to put off marriage was much more intentional.
+She and her ex broke up a decade ago when Tewar was in her late 20s and living in New York City.
 She’d done everything she’d been taught to do to nurture the relationship — that she should be amenable and take care of her partner — but it still ran its course.
 “I was like: Wow, so you can sacrifice, you can be a supportive partner, you can do whatever.
 But it may not work out.”
-It was a mentality-changing realisation that she should look after herself first and foremost.
+It was a mentality-changing realization that she should look after herself first and foremost.
 “It just sealed and cemented this idea that marriage is not a given [in general].”

 I can go to any hobbies that I want, I can do anything I want, and that gives me a lot of pleasure.